leomuckley/leomuckley.github.io/msc.md

 Link to the TensorFlow implementation on [GitHub](https://github.com/leomuckley/malawi-flood-prediction).

 ### 1. Flood Extent Prediction
 Flood  extent  prediction  is  the  task  of  predicting  the  level  of  inundation  for  a specific  location  based  on  a  set  of  flood  conditioning  factors.
 In  flood  extent prediction, the goal is to determine where flooding is going to happen and to what  extent.
-Therefore, the flood extent prediction problem is a task of trying to predict the level of inundation *y* at time *t* based on some flood conditiong factors for the previous *k* points in time.
+Therefore, the flood extent prediction problem is a task of trying to predict the level of inundation *y* at time *t* based on *m* flood conditiong factors for the previous *k* points in time.
 <br>
 <img src="images/ICPR-2c.png?raw=true"/>
 <br>